-Storm Arwen: Energy firms being told to improve welcomed
+Storm Arwen: 'We had to dig in - now I hope things get better'

 - Published

-Energy firms have been ordered to improve their response to storms, after Storm Arwen caused devastation across Scotland last year.
+Lena Rose was left without power for five days after Storm Arwen caused devastation across Scotland last year.

+As an Ofgem report told energy companies to improve their response to storms, she said it could only be hoped things would improve in the future.

+The 70-year-old, from Sauchen in Aberdeenshire, said she had lived locally for 40 years but the aftermath was the worst she had experienced.

 The storm brought down trees and power lines on 26 November, leaving tens of thousands of homes without electricity.